rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 	_Data imported from the Azure SQL database_

 	Scroll to the right and observe that the table includes fields named "DHashHex8," "DHashHex7," and so on, all the way down to "DHashHex1."
-The **load.py** script that you ran in the previous lab used Bing Search to find images of paintings by famous artists.
+The **load.py** script that you ran in the previous lab used Bing Image Search to find images of paintings by famous artists.
 Then it downloaded each image and generated a series of [dHashes](https://pypi.python.org/pypi/dhash) with bit sizes from 8 to 1.
 A dHash is a [perceptual image hash](https://www.pyimagesearch.com/2017/11/27/image-hashing-opencv-python/); its purpose is to quantify the similarity between images.
 Higher bit sizes produce finer-grained results, meaning images have to be more alike to produce the same dHash.
-Image hashing is an important part of a strategy to clean the data because you don't want to train a machine-learning model with 50 images of the same Van Gogh.
+Image hashing is an important part of a strategy to clean the data because you don't want to train a machine-learning model that recognizes Van Gogh paintings with 50 images of the same Van Gogh.
 Perceptual hashes wouldn't be needed if training images were picked by hand.
-They are extraordinarily useful when training images are picked algorithmically.
+They are extraordinarily useful when picking images algorithmically.

 1. Return to the [Azure Portal](https://portal.azure.com) and open the database that you created in the previous lab.
-Then use Data Explorer to execute the following query, which uses common table expressions (CTEs) to tabulate the number of unique images by artist:
+Then use Data Explorer to execute the following query, which uses common table expressions (CTEs) to tabulate the number of unique images for each artist:

 	``` SQL
 	WITH RowTagging